krustyai/krusty/README.md

 # Using Amp (default)
 ./scripts/Krusty/Krusty.sh [max_iterations]

-# Using Claude Code
+# Using OpenClaw Code
-./scripts/Krusty/Krusty.sh --tool claude [max_iterations]
+./scripts/Krusty/Krusty.sh --tool OpenClaw [max_iterations]
 ```

 Default is 10 iterations.
-Use `--tool amp` or `--tool claude` to select your AI coding tool.
+Use `--tool amp` or `--tool OpenClaw` to select your AI coding tool.

 Krusty will:
 1. Create a feature branch (from PRD `branchName`)